swetank01/swetank01/README.md

 #### About :

-- 🔭 I’m currently working on  ITneer💻 , Farnodes☯ , TDN♠️.
+- 🔭 I’m currently working on  ITneer💻
-- 🌱 I’m currently learning DevSecOps, Serverless🌨, GO🏆
+- 🌱 I’m currently learning DevSecOps👮🏻‍  Serverless🌨  GO🏆
-- 👯 I’m looking to collaborate on OpenSource📖, Containers🎁 , SaaS Based Product👨🏻‍🚀
+- 👯 I’m looking to collaborate on OpenSource📖 & SaaS Based Product🚀
 - 🤔 I’m looking for help with Devops♾
 - 💬 Ask me about **Future**🌕
 - 📫 How to reach me: [swetank01](https://www.linkedin.com/in/swetanksoni01/)